 DevOps Tools and Technologies

-To successfully implement DevOps best practices, certain tools have to come into play.
-These tools should be able to automate and facilitate different DevOps processes, help teams manage complex environments, and maintain control among cloud DevOps engineers.
+To successfully implement DevOps best practices, you need tools to automate and facilitate different DevOps processes, help teams manage complex environments, and maintain control among cloud DevOps engineers.

 Here are the most popular DevOps tools and technologies.